MartinIsoz/pylsp_fundamental_testing/Amarchinta_2010/01_Ti6–Al–4V_5.5GPa/README.md

 ### ./mesh_40microns/

 Folder with prepared mesh of cellSize = 40microns
     - !!To create new mesh resolutions, copy this folder and rename it as "mesh_XXXmicrons", being XXX the desired mesh size.
-Then, in ./mesh_XXXmicrons/system/, edit file meshGenerationSettings and set the value of "target_cell_size" variable in meters.
+Then, in     ./mesh_40microns/system/, edit file meshGenerationSettings and select the value of "target_cell_size" variable in meters.
+Lastly, in "run_simulation.py", change "mesh_dir     = "./mesh_40microns/"" to the desired folder with the mesh contained.

 ./mesh_40microns/clean_mesh.sh
 -> cleans the mesh folder